Reassessment rattles homeowners - Lititz Record Express

 So, state law precludes a taxing power to produce a revenue windfall from a real estate reassessment.

-“People need to understand that whatever those total assessments go up — and we don’t have those assessments yet, the millage rate must be reduced proportionally,” Mavrides said.
+“People need to understand that whatever those total assessments go up and we don’t have those assessments yet, the millage rate must be reduced proportionally,” said.

 Preliminary countywide reassessment totals, combining 190,000 properties, has yielded an average increase property value of nearly 35 percent.